brainhub/modsqr/README.md

 # Fast Modulo Squaring for  _Verifiable Delay Functions_, _Benchmarking_, and more
-> The goal of this project is to provide fast native code to perform modulo squaring on x86_64.
+> The goal of this project is to provide easy to use fast native code to perform modulo squaring on x86_64.

 The project currently offers 4 tools:
 1. Squaring API, consisting of 3 APIs in the form Init, Calculate, Free.
 This API is suitable for integration into other project code base.